tc39/proposal-smart-pipelines/readme.md

 ### Goals

 <summary>
-There are thirteen ordered Goals that the smart body syntax tries to fulfill, which may be summarized,
+There are twelve ordered Goals that the smart body syntax tries to fulfill, which may be summarized,
 “Don’t break my code your syntax,”<br>
 “Don’t make me think about your syntax,”<br>
 “Don’t shoot me in the foot with your syntax,” and<br>
-“Make my code simpler to read and easier to write.”
+“Make my code simpler and easier with your syntax.”
 </summary>

 Listed from most to least important: